Natasha’s Law: 5 Things You Need To Know

 PPDS foods will have to show allergen labelling

-2. Allergen Matrices (or equivalent) will still need to be maintained.
+2. Allergen Matrices (or equivalent) will still need to be maintained

-Having documented allergy information forms the framework for the accuracy of your PPDS labelling.
-You will need to collate allergy information for the ingredients used and record these to cover all of your dishes.
-We’ve got a special Allergen Checker that you can take advantage of to make this as simple as can be for yourself.
-You’ll also need to ensure that you have suitable arrangements in place to regularly check the information from suppliers (such as product specifications) and recheck labelling of ingredients on arrival against your documented allergy information to ensure it remains valid.
 These documents form part of your company due diligence and should be retained in the same way you would keep temperature and cleaning records.
 If anything did ever happen and you received a complaint, these would be relied upon in order to prove you had done everything possible to prevent it.
 Also, this is an essential step towards getting a 5-star food hygiene rating.
 Think about how you can retrace the information from the PPDS label back through your food production steps to be able to provide the right evidence of compliance.

-3. Labelling Information is split into Mandatory and Voluntary types.
+3. Labelling Information is split into Mandatory and Voluntary types

-So, you know what foods need to be labelled and your Allergen Checker can tell you what is in them all, but what do you actually need on the label?
-According to Natasha’s Law, PPDS products MUST be labelled with a description of the item, the full ingredients listing and any of the 14 key allergens highlighted in some way, such as in bold or capitals.
-This is classed as Mandatory information.
-There is a Food Standards Agency Technical Guide available which explains in detail what the labels are required to look like, including how big the font should be.
-No good having all the information there if it’s too small for anyone to read!
 This guide also explains the different types of Voluntary information that can be included on a PPDS label should you choose to do so.
 It is largely focused on voluntary statements that assist in explaining the possible types of cross-contamination of allergens through processing.
-If you do wish to offer up this further detail, it is important to remember that this information must not be misleading, ambiguous or confusing and must be based on your risk assessments.
+If you do wish to offer up this further detail, it is important to remember that this information must not be misleading, ambiguous or confusing and must be based on your risk assessments

-4. The requirements don’t extend to Distance Selling.
+4. The requirements don’t extend to Distance Selling

-The new labelling requirements do not apply to PPDS food sold by means of distance selling, such as food which can be purchased over the phone or on the internet.
+The Natasha’s Law labelling requirements do not apply to PPDS food sold by means of distance selling, such as food which can be purchased over the phone or on the internet.
 If you are selling PPDS food this way, you will need to ensure that mandatory allergen information is available to the consumer 1) before they purchase the product and 2) at the moment of delivery.
-Remember those Allergen Matrices we were on just about?
-This is one of the reasons why they are so important!

 Note: If you produce foods for other business, additional legal requirements around labelling are already applicable in law.